magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

 input SalesItemFilterInput {
     name: String @doc("Order item name.
 Allows to filter orders by fully or partial entered order item name")
     sku: String @doc("Order item SKU.
 Allows to filter orders by fully or partial entered order item SKU") }

+@doc( "Defines a filter for an input string.") input FilterStringTypeInput  {
+    in: [String] @doc("Filters items that are exactly the same as entries specified in an array of strings.")
+    eq: String @doc("Filters items that are exactly the same as the specified string.")
+    match: String @doc("Defines a filter that performs a fuzzy search using the specified string.")
+}
 ```